 Fossil Beds at the east side of Cheviot Hills

-In 1954/1955, when the hills were being excavated for the last housing tracts in the Cheviot Hills area, Peter U. Rodda of the UCLA Geology Department noticed fossil deposits.
+In 1954/1955, Peter U. Rodda of the UCLA Geology Department noticed fossil deposits in the excavations for the last housing tracts in the Cheviot Hills area.
 He described and labeled two Pleistocene epoch formations – naming them after the area’s new streets: “Anchor Silt” (for Anchor Avenue) and “Medill Sand” (for Medill Place).
 In February 1956, soon after Rodda’s work was completed, Medill Place north of Beverlywood Street was renamed Krim Drive.

 The older of the two formations, Anchor silt is named from exposures along Anchor Avenue.
 Its maximum thickness is 6o feet, and consists largely of massive, buff-colored, fine sands and silts with thin, irregular beds of cobble gravel.
 It is well developed north of Beverlywood Street in the cuts between Anchor Avenue and Krim Drive and at the northwest corner of Beverlywood Street and Krim Drive.
 Fossils (mostly mollusks) indicate the area was submerged in about 150-200 feet of water cooler than 50 degrees Fahrenheit during the lower Pleistocene age.